MKLab-ITI/JGNN/tutorials/GNN.md

 # :zap: Graph neural networks

 Graph neural networks (GNNs) extend the concept of base [neural networks](tutorials/NN.md).
-You can write any GNN with the base neural model builder (`LayerBuilder`), but JGNN provides some premade design choices that simplifies the process for node classification.
+You can already write any GNN with the base neural model builder (`LayerBuilder`), but JGNN provides some premade design choices that simplifies the process for node classification.

 1. [Initializing a GNN builder](#initializing-a-gnn-builder)
 2. [GNN concepts](#gnn-concepts)